BSpoones/Zephyr/Plan.md

  - Purge

 ## Bot info commands:

+This should be message commands, and should only apply on config approved servers AND/OR approved users

  - Bot info
  - Bot ping
- - Bot set_status
- - Bot shutdown
  - Bot uptime

+Bot shutdown and status to be moved to config based

 ## Command commands:
- - Command logs
  - Command leaderboard

+Command logs is stupid to be publicly available

 ## AutoPurge commands:
  - AutoPurge setup